KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework13.md

 - b) Describe a 5-chicken tournament graph in which every player is a king.

-    In the 5-chicken tournament graph below every chicken is king because every chicken pecks every other chicken either directly adjacent or indirectly via pecking an adjacent chicken that pecks the remaining chicken.
+    In the 5-chicken tournament graph below every chicken is king because every chicken pecks every other chicken either directly adjacent or indirectly via pecking an adjacent chicken that pecks the remaining chicken(s).

 ![](https://i.imgur.com/bBfvv6q.png)